-Two units of credit may be earned by attending one of the Global Enterprise Management courses (MBA 661A-E) offered at the University of Oxford's Kellogg College in England; Universiteit Antwerpen Management School in Belgium; Universidad Adolfo Ibañez in Santiago, Chile; Hong Kong University of Science and Technology in Hong Kong, China; and Rouen School of Management, France.
+Two units of credit may be earned by attending one of the Global Enterprise Management courses (MBA 661A-G) offered at the University of Oxford's Kellogg College in England; Universiteit Antwerpen Management School in Belgium; Hong Kong University of Science and Technology in Hong Kong, China; Rouen School of Management in France; IAE-Universidad Austral in Buenos Aires, Argentina; in the Czech Republic, facilitated by International Student Programs at Charles University, Prague; and in Shanghai, China.
 Two of these courses may be taken to make up a four-unit elective.
-Each twounit course is offered for a one-week period between the Spring and Summer trimesters.
+Each two-unit course is offered for a one-week period at the end of each trimester.